 The heart rate monitors used in most trackers work via a technology called pulse oximetry.
-An infrared light penetrates the skin and looks for subtle changes in the color of the blood.
+Infrared light penetrates the skin and looks for subtle changes in the color of the blood.
 These colors represent the oxygenation of the blood, which increases with each heartbeat.

 This technology is far from perfect.
 Many other things can impact blood oxygenation or otherwise change the appearance of the blood vessels.
 When you’re lifting weights, contractions alter the amount of blood reaching the limbs, so do changes like vasodilation.
 This is why chest-worn heart rate straps are more reliable than wrist-worn devices.

-The best fitness trackers use complex algorithms analyzing movement to ascertain what activities you are engaging in and alter the heart rate interpretation accordingly.
+The best fitness trackers use complex algorithms analyzing movement to ascertain what activities you engage in and alter the heart rate interpretation accordingly.
 These are best described as guesstimates.

 Those aren’t the only problems.
 Heart rate alone is not an ideal indicator of calorie burn.
 The assumption is that when the heart pumps faster, you are creating a demand for oxygen and energy and thus probably engaging in an activity that is “costly” from an energy perspective.

-To be fair, good fitness trackers don’t rely on the heart rate alone.
-They measure combinations of heart rate and movement, compared against patterns derived from huge data sets using machine learning.
+Good fitness trackers don’t rely on the heart rate alone.
+They measure heart rate and movement combinations compared against patterns derived from huge data sets using machine learning.
 Regardless, it is still ultimately an inaccurate picture.

-Finally, it’s also problematic that most smartwatches only take a measurement of your heart rate once every few minutes or so, unless you are engaged in some kind of workout.
-This is intended to conserve energy, while allowing for an average resting and maximum heart rate.
+Finally, it’s also problematic that some smartwatches only measure your heart rate once every few minutes or so, unless you are engaged in some kind of workout.
+This is intended to conserve energy while allowing for an average resting and maximum heart rate.
 The amount of calories you burn during a gym session actually only has a small impact on your total daily calorie expenditure.
 Far more important are your levels of activity throughout the day.
-Your smartwatch may remind you to get up and walk around every now and again, but it might also miss your quick impromptu dance routine in the kitchen.
+Your smartwatch may remind you to get up and walk around now and again, but it might also miss your quick impromptu dance routine in the kitchen.

-It’s very possible the real secret to impressive weight loss is just to be more energetic and active throughout the day — and your fitness tracker has no way of effectively tracking this.
-Whether fitness trackers actually work depends on if you’re a runner or a weightlifter, or whether you’re looking to lose weight throughout the day, or just during your workouts.
+It’s possible the real secret to impressive weight loss is to be more energetic and active throughout the day — and your fitness tracker has no way of effectively tracking this.
+Whether fitness trackers actually work depends on if you’re a runner or a weightlifter or whether you’re looking to lose weight throughout the day or just during your workouts.